uvarc/rc-website/content/about/people/magee.md

 Neal's background is in development and operations, and he designs both serverless and programmable infrastructure that scale dynamically with the needs of an application.
-He has extensive experience with Python, Linux, public clouds, and building systems that scale and heal automatically.
+He has extensive experience with Python, Linux, public clouds, and building scalable and fault-tolerant systems.
 Neal is an AWS Certified Solution Architect and Developer, a member of the AWS Customer Council, and a Github Global Campus Teacher.